-Another aspect aroused from a focus group discussion, that, the potential distractions in mass media highlight the importance of time management and self-discipline during homeschooling.
-The focus group discussion added that, parents can emphasize the importance of allocating dedicated time slots for educational media usage, establishing routines, and encouraging self-discipline to minimize distractions and maintain focus on learning objectives.39 The aforementioned discussion by the focus group discussion was complemented by the views given by Dyson, who recorded that, the potential distractions in mass media can be managed by incorporating intentional media breaks and variety into the homeschooling schedule.
-This approach allows students to take short, purposeful breaks to engage in recreational media or other non-screen activities, maintaining a healthy balance and preventing excessive distraction.
-40 The study therefore concludes that, the potential for distractions in mass media presents challenges that homeschooling parents must navigate.
+Another aspect that arose from focus group discussions was that the potential distractions in mass media highlight the importance of time management and self-discipline during homeschooling.
+The discussions unearthed the importance of allocating dedicated time slots for educational media usage, establishing routines, and encouraging self-discipline to minimize distractions and maintain focus on learning objectives (Focus group discussion, 7/4/2023).
+This revelation from the discussions complemented the views given by Dyson, who established that, the potential distractions in mass media can be managed by incorporating intentional media breaks and variety into the homeschooling schedule.
+This approach allows students to take short, purposeful breaks to engage in recreational media or other non-screen activities, maintaining a healthy balance and preventing excessive distraction (Dyson 2001).

+The potential for distractions in mass media presents challenges that homeschooling parents must navigate.
 Therefore, by raising awareness, teaching media literacy skills, balancing educational and recreational media, selectively using media, emphasizing time management and self-discipline, and incorporating media breaks and variety, parents can effectively manage distractions and harness the educational potential of mass media in the homeschooling environment.